Marvrog/Marvrog/README.md

 <span align="center">

-  ## :wave: Hola, I’m Susuassey Wonder <br>
+  ## :wave: Hola, I’m Susuassey Wonder (Full Stack Web Developer)
-  ### A Full Stack Web Developer.

 </span>

 ## About
 Am a Passionate Developer who loves to Research.
 I believe if one knows a language well, learning tools made with it is much easier.
 I love to learn interesting stuffs.
 Web Development is my main focus and Mobile Development is a hobby.
-I love to reasearch about complicated topics to understand how they work.
+I love to research about complicated topics to understand how they work.
 Not the usual Dev who loves Project-Based Learning (but have got some Projects in Session).
 At leisure, am reading codebases to understand how systems are built.
+Apart from my Tech Stacks, i use any other tools a regular Dev uses.

-### Current Aim:
+### Current Research:
 - Writing Clean and Maintainable Code.
 - Structuring Application in Clean Architecture.
+- Test Driven Development.
+- Building Complex Systems.

 ## Skills